 How to apply to be a Mutual Fund KYC compliant

-*If you are from merchant Navy then you need to submit a mariner’s declaration or certified copy of Continuous Discharge Certificate too!
+- *If you are from merchant Navy then you need to submit a mariner’s declaration or certified copy of Continuous Discharge Certificate too!

 6) If any of the documents (you are submitting) are in a language other than English then convert it to English before submission.

-10)And last but not the least, as soon as you get your KYC compliance , intimate it to the mutual fund houses with whom you are holding folios.
+10) Keep your fund house informed: Last but not the least, as soon as you get your KYC compliance intimate it to the mutual fund houses where you are holding folios.
 So that they can update their records too!

-The advantages of the Mutual Fund KYC
+Advantages of the Mutual Fund KYC

 If you have completed KYC once, then you can invest in any mutual funds any number of times with the same KYC.

 If you need to change your address in all your mutual fund investments, you need not do it separately.
 If you update a change in the KYC, it will automatically reflect in all the mutual fund folios.

 Though the Mutual Fund KYC procedure may look complicated for an NRI from the outside, it is actually a very simple procedure if you are aware of the above 10 points.